SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/collect-logs-oracle-cloud-infrastructure.md

 ### Configure the logs you want to capture in OCI

 You can set up any logs as input for the Service Connector Hub and ingest them into Sumo Logic.
-For this tutorial, we will capture Oracle Cloud Infrastructure (OCI) generated logs for write-events to an arbitrary bucket of your choice.
+For this tutorial, we will capture OCI-generated logs for write-events to an arbitrary bucket of your choice.

 1. In the Oracle Cloud Console, click the navigation menu, select **Logging**, and then select **Log Groups**.
 2. To create a log group, click **Create Log Group**.